STS Vermont

 Josh Moore

-Josh is the pastor at the United Church of South Royalton in South Royalton, VT.
+Josh is the pastor at the Red Door Church of South Royalton in South Royalton, VT.
 Josh recieved his Master of Divinity from Reformed Theological Seminary (Charlotte campus) and is currently studying for a Doctor of Ministry at Gordon-Conwell Theological Seminary.
 He and his wife have four children ages 13, 11, 10 and 9.
 In their free time they take walks, visit coffee shops, read good books, watch movies and enjoy the occasional hike.

 Marty Bascom